-But, according to Don Shula himself, no such organized celebration takes place:
+But, according to the late Don Shula himself, no such organized celebrations ever took place:

 That's probably the most-talked-about thing that just doesn't happen.
 We've got players scattered all across the country.
 Nick Buoniconti, Bob Griese and Dick Anderson all live in Coral Gables, and they'll go to a parking lot and open a bottle of champagne, but those three are too cheap to invite the rest of us down there.